kkibria/dev_cookbook/docs/_topics/flutter.md

 ## Web app from flutter

+We have to configure the web template file.
+When we build the web app, the web template file gets copied over to the `build/web` folder.

 ### Update the flutter web template
 `firebase init` will build an `index.html` file in `build/web` directory.
 You will see the firebase javascript SDK snippet we saw earlier, is allready included in this `index.html`.

+However, every time flutter will build our web app this file will be overridden from a template file.
-Copy the firebase relevant portion in this file to the web template `web/index.html` file to update the template for future `flutter build web` command to build the app.
+Therefore, copy the firebase relevant portion in this file to the web template `web/index.html` file to update the template.
+Next time we build the web target with `flutter build web` command the javascript SDK snippet will persist.

 The template will end up looking something like the following,